 Public education in the United States has evolved into a complex maze of options designed to address a wide range of student needs and learning styles.
-However, the multitude of choices can also make it challenging for parents to weed through and understand the various options available to them and their children.
+However, the many choices can also make it challenging for parents to weed through and understand the various options available to them and their children.
 To help break it down, check out this list of some of the more common options in public schooling today.

 Neighborhood Schools